HeapsIO/heaps-doc/Hello-HashLink.md

 ## Compile Output

-Follow instructions on (https://github.com/HeapsIO/heaps/wiki/Hello-World) regarding compilation, and use the same `Main.hx` source file.
+Follow instructions on [[Hello World]] regarding compilation, and use the same `Main.hx` source file.
 If everything works fine you should get a `hello.hl` file compiled and ready to run.

 ![image](https://user-images.githubusercontent.com/1022912/45916898-81037400-be6d-11e8-8d57-0e13778c4064.png)